Nondairy-Creamer/multicolor_cellID_for_calcium_recording/README.md

 * Preprocessing > Artifact Removal > Manual
 * Draw a region around any autofluorescence in the gut and any other oddities
 * Auto-Detect
-* Auto-ID All.
-The IDs are random, but the software won't save cell locations without IDs

 ### Step 2 - Initialize Multicolor Data
 #### S2a